 The correlation of the invisible energy with all the other components of hadronic showers was also analysed.
 Preliminary results seem to indicate that the most appropriate variable to account for the fluctuations of the invisible energy component is, by far, the f{em} , with correlation coefficients of 90%, 92%, 94%, for copper, iron and lead respectively.
 The kinetic energy of the neutrons is predicted to be, at best, correlated at the 76% level.
-If confirmed, this would prove that compensation through neutron signal pickup or amplification will anyway give worse results than the dual-readout method.
+If confirmed, this would prove that compensation through neutron signal pickup or amplification will anyway give worse results than the dual-readout method [41].

-About particle ID capabilities, in Figure 5.58 the C/S ratio is shown for 80 GeV e^- and protons in copper (left) and lead (right).
-For an electron efficiency of $\sim 98\%$, the rejection factor for protons is ~ 50 , in copper, and ~ 600 , in lead.
+About particle ID capabilities, in Figure 4.57 the C/S ratio is shown for 80 GeV $e^$ and protons in copper (left) and lead (right).
+For an electron efficiency of ~ 98%, the rejection factor for protons is ~ 50 in copper and ~ 600 in lead.
 Of course, this is an ideal detector and in reality it is likely that the numbers will be worse.
 On the other hand, there are more variables that can be easily used in order to enhance the particle ID performance (namely the lateral shower profile, the starting time of the signal, the charge-to-amplitude ratio).

-Figure 5.59: Ratio of reconstructed energy to the beam energy for 20 GeV e^- , as a function of the tower number, in the wedge geometry.
+Figure 4.58: Ratio of reconstructed energy to the beam energy for 20 GeV e^- , as a function of the tower number, in the wedge geometry (MC simulations).

-5.4.6.3 Projective geometry
+4.4.6.3 Projective geometry

 Each tower, in the wedge geometry implementation, was exposed to 20 GeV electron beams, with an incident angle of $(1^{\circ}, 1.5^{\circ})$, and the calibration constants calculated as the average deposit energy (in each tower) divided by the average C or S signal (of each tower).
-The response to an electron beam of the same energy is plotted in Figure 5.59.
+The response to an electron beam of the same energy is plotted in Figure 4.58.
 In the barrel region the response of all towers is within 0.2%, while in the forward the systematics are within 2%.
-All results were obtained with the quantum efficiency for the Čerenkov channel of each tower tuned to a light yield of ~ 30 p.e. per GeV, as estimated in the RD52 beam tests.
+All results were obtained with the quantum efficiency for the Čerenkov channel of each tower tuned to a light yield of $\sim 30 \ pe/GeV$, as estimated in the RD52 beam tests.

 The performance of a few towers was studied with electron beams in the range of 10-100 GeV.
-Figure 5.60 shows the linearity and em energy resolutions for towers #0 and #45.
+Figure 4.59 shows the linearity and em energy resolutions for towers #0 and #45.
 In both cases, the combined S and C signal shows a resolution of $\sim 14\%/\sqrt{E}$ with a constant term of $\sim 0.1\%$ while the average response is constant within 0.4%.

 The hadronic resolution was studied with pions in the same energy range.
-A χ value of 0.29, the value measured for the DREAM calorimeter [43], was used to reconstruct the shower energy with Eq.
-5.8.
-In the linearity plots for both tower #0 and #45 in Figure 5.61a, the C and S responses to single pions increase non-linearly as the pion beam energy increases.
-On the other hand, the value reconstructed with the dual-readout formula shows a constant response to single pions, that is $\sim 8\%$ lower than that to electrons (the reason being the shower containment).
-This effect in the GEANT4 simulation is described in reference [44].
-In addition, the energy resolution after the correction is $\sim 26\%/\sqrt{E}$ with a constant term of less than 1% for both towers #0 and #45 (Figure 5.61b).
+A χ value of 0.29, the value measured for the DREAM calorimeter [42], was used to reconstruct the shower energy with Eq.
+4.8.
+In the linearity plots for both tower #0 and #45 in Figure 4.60(a), the C and S responses to single pions increase non-linearly as the pion beam energy increases.
+On the other hand, the value reconstructed with the dual-readout formula shows a constant response to single pions ~ 8% lower than that to electrons (the reason being the shower containment).
+This effect in the GEANT4 simulations is described in reference [43].
+In addition, the energy resolution after the correction (shown in Figure 4.60(b) for towers #0 and #45) is ~ $26\%/\sqrt{E}$, with a constant term of less than 1%.
 These results support the statement that the hadronic energy resolution and the response to single hadrons should be constant (and appropriate) over the full barrel region.
 We may reasonably expect to obtain good performance over the entire 4π detector.